Edition for Web Developers — Last Updated 23 October 2025

 Authors must not use HTML elements anywhere except where they are explicitly allowed, as defined for each element, or as explicitly required by other specifications.
 For XML compound documents, these contexts could be inside elements from other namespaces, if those elements are defined as providing the relevant contexts.

-The Atom Syndication Format defines a content
+The Atom Syndication Format defines a content element.
+When its type attribute has the value

-, The Atom Syndication Format requires that it contain a
+xhtml, The Atom Syndication Format requires that it contain a

-element is allowed in that context,
+single HTML div element.
+Thus, a div element is allowed in that context,

 even though this is not explicitly normatively stated by this specification.
 [ATOM]